gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 this time on it's possible for the ULPs to exchange data.

-CRYPTO chunks will never be retransmitted, retransmission is implemented by SCTP host at chunk level as in the legacy.
-Duplicated CRYPTO chunks, whenever they will be accepted by the protection engine, will result in duplicated SCTP chunks and will be handled as duplicated chunks by SCTP host in the same way a duplicated SCTP packet with those SCTP chunks would have been.
+CRYPTO chunks will never be retransmitted, retransmission is implemented by SCTP endpoint at chunk level as in the legacy.
+Duplicated CRYPTO chunks, whenever they will be accepted by the protection engine, will result in duplicated SCTP chunks and will be handled as duplicated chunks by SCTP endpoint in the same way a duplicated SCTP packet with those SCTP chunks would have been.